Richard L. Welsh Award

 Audrey J. Smith

-Professor, College of Education and Rehabilitation; Coordinator, Occupational Therapy Doctorate Low Vision Rehabilitation Track, Salus University
+Audrey is a retired Professor, and coordinator in the College of Education and Rehabilitation; at Salus University.
+She has an Occupational Therapy Doctorate Low Vision Rehabilitation Track

 2016 Penn-Del AER Richard L. Welsh Service Award Recipient